sajal/sajalblog/content/post/golang-openwrt-mips.md

 I think this is the cheapest off the shelf device that a Go program can run on productively.

 Dear Gophers: Please implement MIPS architecture within the gc toolchain so that I can build apps for these cheap devices as easily as for ARM.

+Next up, I will try to get my hands on [pogoplug](http://wiki.openwrt.org/toh/cloudengines/pogo-v4) .
+Amazon [has it](http://www.amazon.com/Pogoplug-Backup-and-Sharing-Device/dp/B005GM1Q1O/ref=sr_1_1?ie=UTF8&qid=1424886725&sr=8-1&keywords=pogoplug+mobile) for $13.69, but after including shipping and taxes it comes out to $51.30.
+And it doesn't seem to be something that will always be readily available at such low prices.